Makes 4 cups

 Welcome to Georgia – this picture shows so many of the characteristic flavors of this beautiful country.

-First, blend together the washed cilantro (stems and all) with walnuts, lemon juice, and stock.
+First, blend together the washed cilantro (stems and all) with walnuts, garlic, lemon juice, and stock.

 Next, dump in the fenugreek seeds, coriander, and turmeric.
 The amount pictured can be rather bitter.
 You might start with half this amount of fenugreek and taste it.
 Add more if desired.